-The extracted content is 13.7 GB.
+The extracted content is 5.65 GB.

-Workstation setup

-Do the following:
+Workstation setup Do the following:

-- Make sure that the workstations have Microsoft .NET Framework 4.6 installed. - Make sure that you are and anyone else who will be installing the software is either a local administrator or an administrator for the domains and workgroups that you are managing. - Make sure that you have and anyone else who will be installing the software has read access to the server-image location.
+- Make sure that the workstations have Microsoft .NET Framework 4.7.2 - Make sure that you are and anyone else who will be installing the software is - either a local administrator or an administrator for the domains and workgroups that you are managing. - Make sure that you have and anyone else who will be installing the software has - read access to the server-image location.